MetaWatchOpenProjects/MetaWatch-Gen2/Docs/rmp.md

 5.9 Watch Property Operation (0x30)
 --------------------------

 The message is used to get and set watch properties.
 The properties values retain till the battery is depleted.
+Please note that all property bits are valid when the message is sent to the watch.

 **Options:**